 - The written report will be submitted to instructor as a draft and reworked prior to its submission to the community organization.
-(Draft due 11/22/20; Final due 12/13/20) - An oral presentation of the report will be expected of each section of the report by team members.
-This presentation should be supported by PowerPoint and be presented during the final synchronous class meeting (12/7/20 at 4:30 7:00 PM).
+(Draft due 11/26; Final due 12/12) - An oral presentation of the report will be expected of each section of the report by team members.
+This presentation will be supported by PowerPoint (due 12/3 by noon) and presented during the final synchronous class meeting (12/4 at 4:30 7:00 PM).

-VIA & Final Survey due 12/14/20
+VIA & Final Survey due 12/13